 Salish School of Spokane seeks to be a supportive partner for other endangered Indigenous language communities and learners.

-Symposium Goal: provide training and inspiration for teachers, activists and leaders on how to develop a proven fluency transfer system and to plan and operate a successful Indigenous immersion school.
+Symposium Goal: provide training and inspiration for Indigenous language leaders, teachers, and activists on how to develop a successful fluency transfer system that can power successful Indigenous immersion programming and schooling.

 Salish School of Spokane serves students from 1 year old to 8th grade with Salish immersion care and instruction.
 Our students are becoming fluent speakers and have high achievement in literacy, math, science, culture, physical education, music and art.